ant0lik/test/.github/PULL_REQUEST_TEMPLATE.md

 ## Related Issues/Tasks

-Link any relevant issues, tickets, or epics from your project management tool (e.g., Jira, Trello, GitHub Issues).
-Fixes #[issue number]
+Link any relevant issues, tickets, or epics from Jira Fixes #[issue number]
 Closes #[issue number]

 ## Type of Change

-Please mark the relevant options with an `x` in the brackets:
+Please mark the relevant options:
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
+- [ ] New test
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation update
 - [ ] Chore (e.g., refactoring, build process changes, dependency updates)